On the heterogeneous spread of COVID-19 in Chile: Methodology

-Because of difference in magnitudes in the number of inhabitants across regions, it is expected that the error contributed by a small region will be less than that contributed by a large region.
+Because of \Ri{differences} in the number of inhabitants across regions, \Ri{without explicitly correcting it,} the error contributed by a small region will be less than that contributed by a large region.
 To avoid unrealistic solutions where small regions would be left aside because of the algorithm's blind drive to minimize the error, we included a weighting factor.
-Each region was weighted by a factor directly proportional to the ratio between its number of inhabitants and the number of infected, recovered and deceased respectively, whose exponent was empirically set at 1.7, because using this exponent-value errors of similar orders were reported for both large and small regions, and hence similar priorities in adjustments.
+Each contribution of each region was weighted by $w_X^{i,k}$, \Ri{a} factor directly proportional to the ratio between \Ri{the total infected, recovered or deceased calculated cases for the all country in the last day of the epidemiological period}, and the \Ri{respective} number of infected, recovered or deceased \Ri{calculated cases in the $i$ region the same day}.

-The weighting factor $w_X$ connects the different contributions in functional $X$, and has a default value of $w_X=1$.